krishaamer/green-filter-research/research/literature/ai.md

 -   @cromptonDecisionpointdilemmaAnotherProblem2021 highlights AI as
-    decision-support for humans while differentiating between intended and un-intended influence on human decisions.
+    decision-support for humans while differentiating between intended and unintended influence on human decisions.
--
 -   @chengInvestigationTrustAIenabled2022 describe AI-based support
     systems for collaboration and team-work.
 -   @schoonderwoerdHumancenteredXAIDeveloping2021 focuses on